ruc-practical-ai/development-environment-setup/README.md

 (Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -
 ```

+If you have installed Python through the Microsoft Store, replace py with python in the command above.

 Use the following instructions to add Poetry to your path so Windows knows where to find it.

 1. Search for System Properties.